fegyi001/osmgwc/README.md

 ## Create some PostGIS tables

 Now you have a lot of uncategorized data in your database now.
 It would be great to have a separate table for every category you wish to visualize on your map e.g. settlements, rivers, roads etc. Fortunately you only have to execute one single SQL script from the "sql" folder of this project (tables.sql).
-After running it, you will have a new schema called "osm" populated with 18 new tables.
+After running it, you will have a new schema called "osm" populated with 18 new tables, including the necessary (spatial) indexes.

 ## Create some GeoServer CSS styles